Ringworm in Children

 • Having good hygiene

-• Avoiding wearing other people's hats or clothing
+• Not wearing other people's hats or clothing

 • Keeping feet dry

-• Avoiding close contact with someone who has ringworm
+• Staying away from someone who has ringworm

 When should I call my child's healthcare provider?

 Most types of ringworm can be treated with over-the-counter medicines.
-But ringworm of the scalp and nails require taking an antifungal medicine by mouth.
-This medicine must be prescribed by your healthcare provider.
-If you are unsure if your child has ringworm or if your child has a weakened immune system, call your child's healthcare provider.
+But ringworm of the scalp and nails needs an antifungal medicine taken by mouth.
+This medicine must be prescribed by your child's healthcare provider.
+Call your child's provider if you are unsure if your child has ringworm.
+Or if your child has a weakened immune system.

 Key points about ringworm in children